KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

     `java.util.LinkedHashMap` |
     `java.lang.Math` |

+    __Tip:__
-    __NOTE:__ The [Jackson](https://github.com/FasterXML/jackson) JSON parser is a provided dependency.
-If you wish to use `com.fasterxml.jackson.databind.ObjectMapper` in scripts, without its fully qualified class name, just add the import here as well.
+    > The [Jackson](https://github.com/FasterXML/jackson) JSON parser is a provided dependency.
+If you wish to use `com.fasterxml.jackson.databind.ObjectMapper` without the fully qualified class name in scripts, add the import to process data type imports.

 1. From the __Service Tasks__ section of the toolbar panel, drag the __Rest__ work item or service task onto the process design canvas.
 It should be located under the __JBPM-WORKITEMS-REST__ category.